Pathway/Genome Database Concepts Guide

 For the standard Gibbs free energy of reactions, Δr G⁄○, the computation is based on the Δf G⁄○ values of the compounds involved in the reaction.
 The Δf G⁄○ could not be computed for some of the compounds in MetaCyc due to the impossibility to decompose them into the contribution groups provided by the technique of .
 Consequently, the Δr G⁄○ is not computed for any reaction which has a substrate for which its Δf G⁄○ is not stored in MetaCyc.

-This section introduces concepts relevant to PGDB metabolic and signalling pathways.
+This section introduces concepts relevant to PGDB metabolic and signaling pathways.
 Many of the issues discussed here are also explored in .

-Pathway boundaries are defined heuristically, using the judgement of expert curators.
+Pathway boundaries are defined heuristically, using the judgment of expert curators.
 More information about curation practices is available in the Curator Guide.
 Curators consider the following aspects of a pathway when defining its boundaries.